Bay Delta Action Plan

 Implementing Bay Delta Action Plan priorities will contribute to restoration and protection of Bay Delta Estuary aquatic resources, however, actions by government and private partners are essential for achieving these goals.

-Action Plan priorities were informed by an evaluation of aquatic life protection by CWA programs and public comments.
+Action Plan priorities were informed by an evaluation of aquatic life protection by CWA programs (see Bay Delta Action Plan - Appendix I: Analysis of Water Quality Reports) and Public Comments.
 EPA's review, which was triggered by the plummeting numbers of salmon and other fish species over the last 10 years, has shown that state and federal programs under the Clean Water Act have not stemmed the decline of the estuary's aquatic resources.
 Two estuarine fish species, Delta smelt and longfin smelt, have declined to such low levels that fishery scientists fear they could become extinct at any time.

 The CWA program review was launched on February 10, 2011 by publishing an Advance Notice of Proposed Rulemaking (ANPR) for Water Quality Challenges in the Bay Delta Estuaries, which asked the public to consider broadly whether EPA should be taking new or different actions under its programs to address recent significant declines in multiple aquatic species in the Bay Delta Estuary.